code4policy/2024/precoursework.md

 > 1. Build the muscle memory of writing code (not misspelling commands, closing brackets you open, etc...)
 > 2. Become familiar as well as some basic concepts (variables, lists, strings, logic).
 It will be easier to learn and use these concepts in class if you've encountered them before.
 > 3. Help you learn to think through coding problems and teach you some of the skills you will need to debug and get yourself un-stuck
+>

-The goal for now is not mastery, but familiarity.
+> The goal, for now, is not mastery, but familiarity.

 If you have any questions or concerns, feel free to message me in the class Slack!
-See you soon!

 ## Additional Course Materials